-• Instrumental Music

-- Activities focusing on music history, music appreciation, listening, analyzing, and critiquing will be stressed. - When meeting remotely, students can film themselves putting playing into action using apps such as FlipGrid. - Individual and small group lessons will continue to be conducted remotely.
+- Instrumental Music - Activities focusing on music history, music appreciation, listening, analyzing, and critiquing will be stressed. - o Percussion or string instruments may be taught. - When meeting remotely, students can film themselves putting playing into action using apps such as FlipGrid. - o Individual and small group lessons will continue to be conducted remotely.